FrostyNick/dotfiles/.config/nvim/readme.md

 ### Lazy installation

-Note: I probably forgot to add instructions.
-This works *in theory*.
+Everything here is tested with Neovim v0.9.0 and may not work with older versions.
+Also this hasn't been tested on other devices yet so instructions may need improvements.

-Note #2: If migrating from the old nvim config using packer.nvim, check `:checkhealth` and remove files from there.
+Note: If migrating from the previously used nvim config using packer.nvim, check `:checkhealth` and remove files from there.

-These instructions might not work.
-In progress moving from Packer to Lazy.

 If any new changes were made:
 `:w`